 An idea is born

-I also used to work in Air Traffic Control in the Royal Air Force, and I knew from experience that when the Red Arrows or any other military aircraft is preparing a flight plan, they are almost always on time, down to the exact minute.
+I also used to work in Air Traffic Control in the Royal Air Force.
+I knew from experience that when the Red Arrows or any other military aircraft is preparing a flight plan, they are almost always on time, down to the exact minute.

 I’ve previously photographed many weddings at The Balmoral Hotel in Edinburgh, and on most occasions, the newly-weds and I were allowed to go up onto the roof to shoot a few photos.
 The roof of The Balmoral Hotel is a fantastic place for newly-wed photos, offering exquisite views across Edinburgh’s historic city centre, with Edinburgh Castle in the background.

 So, a quick check online of the expected time of the flypast showing the Red Arrows were due to arrive at 7.28pm (or ’19:28 hours’, to quote the RAF!), the idea to try and capture a photo of the newly-weds with the Red Arrows flying past in the background was born.
-An added incentive for me was the statement on the Red Arrow’s website: “Please note that the team are not permitted to carry out flypasts for weddings, funerals or birthdays.”
+An added incentive for me was the Red Arrow’s website statement: “Please note that the team are not permitted to carry out flypasts for weddings, funerals or birthdays.”
 This sounded like a nice challenge to try and conquer!

 Potential stumbling blocks